memgraph/pymgclient/docs/source/introduction.rst

                  pymgclient

 This will download the source package of pymgclient and build the binary package before installing it.
-Alternatively pymgclient can be installed by using :file:`setup.py`::
+Alternatively, pymgclient can be installed by using :file:`setup.py`::

   $ python3 setup.py install